Evaluation of Language Models in the Medical Context Under Resource-Constrained Settings: Supplementary results

-Regarding studies closely aligned with the present work, notable contributions include those by Soni \etal \cite{soni}, Lehman \etal \cite{lehman}, and Zhou \etal \cite{zhou}.
-In \cite{soni}, the authors assess the cost-effectiveness of pre-training and fine-tuning in Transformer language models, specifically in BERT, BioBERT \cite{biobert}, Clinical BERT \cite{bioclinicalbert}, and XLNet \cite{xlnet}.
-These models underwent pre-training and fine-tuning on general, biomedical, and clinical-domain data combinations for medical question-answering (QA) tasks.
-Their findings revealed that BERT-based models exhibit superior performance when fine-tuned on multiple datasets, incorporating both general and clinical domain data.
-This observation suggests a gap in well-generalizable medical QA datasets.
-Furthermore, their results underscored the positive impact of initial fine-tuning on general-domain datasets, such as SQuAD, before fine-tuning on clinical datasets, highlighting the quality of the large, manually constructed SQuAD dataset.
-Overall, it was observed that initial fine-tuning improves performance in most cases.
-It is important to note that this study focused solely on question-answering and did not evaluate prompting techniques.
+Continuing with practical reviews, Soni \etal \cite{soni} assessed the cost-effectiveness of pre-training and fine-tuning in BERT, BioBERT, Clinical BERT, and XLNet for medical question answering tasks.
+Their results indicate that BERT-based models exhibit superior performance when fine-tuned with mixed datasets (i.e., general and clinical domain data), highlighting a gap in well-generalizable medical QA datasets.
+The results also suggest that initial fine-tuning on general domain datasets, such as SQuAD, before doing it on clinical datasets can enhance performance.
+Prompting techniques were not included in their evaluations.

+In a similar vein, Jahan \textit{et al.} \cite{rev_scarcity} studied the impact of data size for fine-tuning and that of prompts in zero-shot learning on model performance.
+Four large language models are evaluated on six benchmark biomedical text processing tasks across $26$ datasets.
+Zero-shot LLMs outperform state-of-the-art fine-tuned models, such as BioBERT, BioGPT, and BioBART, when fine-tuning data is scarce.
+As the amount of fine-tuning data increases, so does the performance of these state-of-the-art fine-tuned models, surpassing zero-shot LLMs.
+The study also highlights LLMs' sensitivity to prompts, as variations in these led to significant differences in outcomes.
+No single LLM consistently excelled across all datasets and tasks.
+The authors advocate the training of biomedical LLMs on domain-specific corpora while recognizing LLMs' potential for biomedical applications that lack large annotated data.

-On its side, in \cite{lehman}, the authors' research delves into whether LLMs, primarily trained on general web text, are suitable for highly specialized, safety-critical domains such as medicine or if domain-specialized models offer better performance.
-The authors evaluated 12 language models, ranging from 220 million to 175 billion parameters, measuring their performance in three clinical tasks.
-As part of their experiments, T5 models were trained from scratch using MIMIC-III and MIMIC-IV clinical notes to investigate the efficiency of clinical tokens.
-Their findings suggest that relatively small specialized clinical models significantly outperform all in-context learning approaches, even when fine-tuned on limited annotated data.
-However, this study does not assess the ability of models to handle long text and considered neither decoder-only models nor instruction-tuned ones.
+Lehman \etal \cite{lehman} further explored whether LLMs trained primarily on general web text are suitable for highly specialized, safety-critical domains such as medicine, or if domain-specific models are a better alternative.
+A total of $12$ language models, ranging from $220$ million to $175$ billion parameters, are evaluated on three clinical tasks.
+As part of the experiments, T5 models were trained from scratch using MIMIC-III and MIMIC-IV clinical notes to investigate the efficiency of clinical tokens.
+Their findings suggest that relatively small, specialized clinical models significantly outperform all in-context learning approaches, even when fine-tuned on limited annotated data.
+Neither the models' ability to handle long texts nor decoder-only and instruction-tuned models are accounted for in their work.